matiasburni/manager-README/README.md

 # Manager README
 Hey there...
-If you're reading this probably worked/work/will-work together or you just want to copy my readme... in any case, I'm happy to have you here.
-I'm here to learn, to add value, and enjoy the ride.
-I'm not a visionary and probably you're smarter than me... let’s start.
+If you're reading this, probably worked/work/will-work together, or you want to copy my readme.
+In any case, I'm happy to have you here.
+I'm here to learn, add value, and enjoy the ride.
+I'm not a visionary, and probably you're smarter than me... let's start.

-Feel free to ping me in [twitter](https://twitter.com/matiasburni) or [linkedin](https://www.linkedin.com/in/matiasburni/?locale=en_US).
+Feel free to ping me on [Twitter](https://twitter.com/matiasburni) or [Linkedin](https://www.linkedin.com/in/matiasburni/?locale=en_US).

 ## About Me
-I'm Matias, I'm from Argentina, I'm married and I have 2 kids, I live in Barcelona (Spain), I'm a software engineer (more console than dev, build/release engineer or devops kind).
+I'm Matias.
+I'm from Argentina, and I'm married; I have two kids, I live in Barcelona (Spain), I'm a software engineer (more console than dev, build/release engineer, or DevOps kind).
 I like [padel](https://www.youtube.com/watch?v=RGUOHfNaoco&ab_channel=WorldPadelTour) and mountain bike... ex frustrated [squash](https://www.youtube.com/watch?v=nTcvGK3k1IQ&ab_channel=PSASQUASHTV) player (lol).
-I speak Spanish/English/French and I'm learning Catalan.
-I'm not an english native speaker, so please be patient, corrections are accepted (this is how I grow).
-I'm an extrovert, but lately, with age, in my personal life, I became more selective with people.
+I speak Spanish/English/French, and I'm learning Catalan.
+I'm not an English native speaker, so please be patient; corrections are accepted (this is how I grow).
+I'm an extrovert, but lately, with age, I have become more selective with people in my personal life.

 ## My Values & Principles
+**Default to action**.
-**Default to action**...
-I always find something to do, my TODO list is endless as my willingness.
-A downside is that in some cases I start acting before thinking, even before identifying the issue that I'm trying to solve, which leads to iterate more than desired.
-I'm aware of this and I always loop my ideas/solutions with people around, feedback is a blessing.
+I always find something to do; my TODO list is endless as my willingness.
+A downside is that in some cases, I start acting before thinking, even before identifying the issue that I'm trying to solve, which leads to iterating more than desired.
+I'm aware of this, and I continuously loop my ideas/solutions with people around; feedback is a blessing.

-**Good vibes**
+**Good vibes**.
-I don't want to work in a rigid environment, I want to have space to say what I think and add value to topics.
-And with time I've learned that having good energy and being empathetic is a MUST for me, it's my way to promote a safe/cool environment.
+I don't want to work in a rigid environment; I want space to say what I think and add value to topics.
+And with time, I've learned that having good energy and being empathetic is a MUST for me; it's my way to promote a safe/relaxed environment.

-**Relentless**
+**Relentless**.
 I'm direct, with respect/carefulness but direct.
-If I see something and I consider that my feedback can help, I'll share it even if it's uncomfortable.
-I'm also relentless with myself, I constantly embrace feedback and try to improve my behavior/profile.
+If I see something and consider that my feedback can help, I'll share it even if it's uncomfortable.
+I'm also relentless; I constantly embrace input and (try to) improve my behavior/profile.

-**Here to help**
+**Here to help**.
-I will help you if you ask or if I detect that I can add value to your proposal.
-I'm self-organized and I'll always find time for others.
-I'm a strong believer that software is the result of social interaction (ex: PR reviews), and participating from different angles in that construction is key for achieving great results.
+I will help you if you ask or detect that I can add value to your proposal.
+I'm self-organized, and I'll always find time for others.
+I believe that software results from social interaction (ex: PR reviews), and participating from different angles in that construction is vital for achieving outstanding results.

-**People first**
+**People first**.
-I like people.
-I like technology.
+I like people and technology.
 Being an engineer manager combines both.
-We're complex systems, with commonalities and differences, in constant evolution... reading what's around me is a challenge, people are my main challenge... projects come and go (don't misread this, I believe in excellence).
+We're complex systems, with commonalities and differences, in constant evolution.
+Reading what's around me is a challenge; people are my main challenge.
+Projects come and go (don't misread this, I believe in excellence).
 Side note...
-I consider that in the software industry we're a bit spoiled and that in some cases we lose contact with reality, I try to be honest with my reality and transmit that to people.
+I consider that in the software industry, we're a bit spoiled and that in some cases, we lose contact with reality; I try to be honest with my truth and transmit that to people.

-## Strengths
+## Strengths.
 * Hard worker.
 I will always try, over and over.
 * Create bonds across teams/organizations.
 I like connecting people and connecting to people.
 * Customer-oriented.
-I want to understand deeply what you need.
+I want to understand what you need deeply.

 ## Weaknesses
-* In some cases I provide too much context before going to the point
+* I provide too much context before going to the point in some cases.
 * Recognition.
-Normally I put people achievements over mine, to the point that I rarely take credit for my achievements
+I usually put people's achievements over mine, to the point that I rarely take credit for my achievements.
 * Clarity sharing strategies orally.
-Speaking I could look messy even if my proposal is clear in my brain.
-I tend to write a lot because this process helps me to organize the pitch. (if you see long agendas, don't worry is more a script than something for you).
+Speaking, I could look messy even if my proposal is evident in my brain.
+I tend to write a lot because this process helps me organize the pitch. (if you see long agendas, don't worry is more a script than something for you).
-  * In some cases being a non-English speaker doesn't help here.
+  * In some cases, being a non-English speaker doesn't help here.
-* I use too much "I don't know" when in fact I know
+* I use too much "I don't know" when in fact, I know.
 * English.

 ## Our Average Week